Applying for a Blue Badge

 If you have a terminal illness

-It's best to ask for a paper form directly from your council - tell them you're terminally ill when you call.
+Contact your local council and ask if you can fill in a paper form - tell them you're terminally ill when you call.
+You’ll still need to prove you’re eligible but your application might be dealt with quicker.
 They might give you instructions that will make the application easier, for example you might not need to answer all the questions on the form.

 If you apply online, make sure you write clearly that you're terminally ill when you're asked to describe your medical condition.
 There won't be a box to tick.